Acne

 Antibiotics

-Possible side effects of doxycycline include:
+Possible side effects of antibiotics include:

 • Nausea and stomach upset or diarrhea